Find Affordable College Courses

 White Plains, NY

-The College of Westchester did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the city of White Plains, CW is a private for-profit school with a small student population.
+The College of Westchester came in at #8 in this year’s edition of the Most Popular Health/Medical Admin Services Bachelor’s Degree Schools in New York ranking.
+Located in the small city of White Plains, CW is a private for-profit college with a fairly small student population.

 About 98% of the students majoring in health and medical administrative services at the school are women while 2% are male.

-Metropolitan College of New York did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the city of New York, MCNY is a private not-for-profit college with a fairly small student population.
+Metropolitan College of New York ranked #9 on this year’s Most Popular Health/Medical Admin Services Bachelor’s Degree Schools in New York list.
+Located in the city of New York, MCNY is a private not-for-profit college with a small student population.

 Of the 39 students majoring in health and medical administrative services at MCNY, 3% are male and 97% are female.